 Your Skin and Your Hair

-While there are a ton of products on the market to help teens take better care of their skin, many hair products on the market do more harm than good.
+While there are a ton of products on the market to help teens take better care of their skin and hair, many hair products do more harm than good.
 Let's look at some of the causes and treatments for dry and oily hair.

 Dry Hair Care Tips